How is cyclic vomiting syndrome (CVS) diagnosed?

 - Gastric emptying test.

-If an upper endoscopy is ordered, a physician inserts a small, flexible tube through the throat and into the stomach in order to view the interior of the upper GI tract utilizing sedation or anesthesia.
+If an upper endoscopy is ordered, a physician inserts a small, flexible tube through the throat and into your stomach in order to view the interior of the upper GI tract utilizing sedation or anesthesia.
 If a gastric emptying test is ordered in radiology, the patient eats a meal containing a marker that is tracked by a radiologist to see how well the digestive system is working.
 The physician will determine which if any of the above tests are required based on an individual patient’s history and physical examination findings as well as lab work if performed.